SpitSwapula/GultraKill/README.md

 These Expression2 Scripts port Ultrakill's Marksman/coinshot ability to Garry's Mod as well as the movement tech.

-Clicking 2 separate tabs of Github is too hard for most retards, so I put everything in one place.
+Clicking 2 separate tabs of Github is too hard for some of the people ive met, so I put everything in one place.

 # The PAC3
 provides sliding animation, viewmodel, and HUD.
 And works in tandem with the E2s.